thisirs/org-context/README.md

                ("c" (todo "tests/tests.org"))))
 ```

-we now have 2 extra captures for that project eventually
+We now have 2 extra captures for that project eventually
 overridding existing ones.

 We then setup the agenda commands for that project.